Eastern View High School

-Eastern View High School (EVHS) is a public high school located in rural Culpeper County, Virginia, United States.
-The school shares its district with Culpeper County High School.
-The school was built in 2008, and now holds around 1,500 students.
+Eastern View High School (EVHS) is a four-year public high school located in eastern Culpeper County, Virginia, United States, serving grades 9 through 12 as part of Culpeper County Public Schools.
+Opened in 2008, it is one of two comprehensive high schools in the school division, alongside Culpeper County High School.
+As of the 2024–25 school year, the school enrolled approximately 1,529 students.

+Eastern View offers Advanced Placement, dual-enrollment, career and technical education, and governor's school programs.
+Its athletic teams, known as the Cyclones, compete in the Virginia High School League as members of the Battlefield District.

 History

 The construction for Eastern View High School began in 2006 and was completed in 2008.
 It is designed to be a green school.
 A plant recycles non-consumable water.
 The facility also utilizes natural light by providing a network of windows in both outside and inside walls.
 The school recycles paper, plastic, aluminum, and cardboard.
 On the school grounds are a rain garden and a small area of wetlands.

 Administration

-The principal of Eastern View High School is Nathan Bopp.
-He was previously the principal of Floyd T. Binns Middle School.

-Special programs

-Students can apply to participate in specialized programs that meet at off-campus locations.
-A cohort of EVHS students attend Mountain Vista Governor's School to take advanced math, science, humanities, and research courses once they enter their sophomore, junior, and senior years.
+Since July 2026, the principal of Eastern View High School has been Dr. Khaled El-Nemr.
+Prior to his appointment, he served as an assistant principal at Eastern View High School for four years and previously worked as a teacher and administrator within Culpeper County Public Schools.

+Academics

+Eastern View High School offers Advanced Placement (AP), honors, dual-enrollment, and career and technical education courses.
+Students may also participate in programs through Mountain Vista Governor's School, which serves academically advanced students from several surrounding school divisions.

-Through a partnership with Germanna Community College, students may enroll in Germanna Scholars, and earn an associate degree prior to high school graduation.
+Through a partnership with Germanna Community College, eligible students may enroll in the Germanna Scholars program and complete coursework toward an associate degree while in high school.

-A new school known as the Culpeper Technical Education Center allows students who may not desire to attend college after graduation the option to attend high school and trade school at the same time.
+Students may also attend the Culpeper Technical Education Center, which provides regional career and technical education programs for Culpeper County high school students.